-Lobbying and advocacy: Packaging of wetland messages
+Packaging and dissemination of wetland messages

-Effective lobbying and dissemination of wetland information for purposes of advocacy among political and other groups should be carefully done by carrying out the following:-
+Effective dissemination of wetland information is characterized by the following:-

-- (i) Identification of the target audience: In particular, the identification of the political group is important.
-For example, you can have parliamentarians, the parliamentary committees such as those on social services and the local elected leaders.
-You should prepare your presentation according to the characteristics of the different groups since this will influence the formulation, packaging and delivery of the information. - (ii) Selection and packaging of the message: The message must be carefully selected for a particular audience and packaged so that it is attractive to them.
-For example, parliamentarians are more receptive to messages with statistics, while the local leaders may require a slightly different package.
-You should aim at ensuring informed decision making by providing adequate, current and reliable information on various aspects of wetlands management. - (iii) Selection of the medium or mode of delivery: As we stated above, it is important to select an appropriate medium for dissemination to a particular audience.
+- (i) Identification of the target audience: In particular, its characteristics such as age, sex, culture, education level and economic status are necessary because it is known that the characteristics of a target group will influence the formulation, packaging and delivery of the information.
+The youth, women and the elders in a community will have their priorities, and these must be borne in mind for effective communication of wetland information. - (ii) Selection and packaging of the message: The message must be carefully selected for a particular audience and packaged so that it is attractive to them.
+For example, young people are more receptive to messages in form of cartoons, while the youth may like more empowering messages interlaced with activities that maintain interest.
+The packaging should also tale into consideration the culture of the people to whom the message is being aimed at.
+There are instances when a conservation message has been rejected by people because it is not culturally sensitive. - (iii) Selection of the medium or mode of delivery: As we stated above, it is important to select an appropriate medium for dissemination to a particular audience.
 This should take into consideration the coverage.
 For example using television may only result in reaching fewer people than the radio.
 The use of modern ICT facilities in the Nile basin countries is still largely restricted and may be confined t only some people in urban areas.